hypermedia-app/hypertest/docs/tools/readme.md

 :::tip
 Node.js is used to distribute the CLI.
-Java doesn't have to be installed beforehand, the node runner should install it if ncessary
+Java doesn't have to be installed beforehand, the node runner should install it if necessary
 :::

 ### Usage